flectra-hq/flectra/doc/howtos/backend.rst

         <field name="inventor_id"/>
     </search>

-If no search view exists for the model, Flectra generates one which only allows searching on the ``name`` field.
+If no search view exists for the model, Odoo generates one which only allows searching on the ``name`` field.

 .. exercise:: Search courses